|

 awareness to machines are reflecting their eschatological faith ako finite

+theological belief.
 To be of use, artificial intelligence programs should identify the

 properties and problem-solving method as precisely as is possible.